United Aircraft Corporation: Airliners

-The United Aircraft Corporation started out producing the Tupolev Tu-154, the Tupolev Tu-204, the Ilyushin Il-86, the Ilyushin Il-96, and the Ilyushin Il-114; all created prior to the corporation's creation.
+The United Aircraft Corporation started out producing the Tupolev Tu-154, the Tupolev Tu-204, the Ilyushin Il-86, the Ilyushin Il-96, and the Ilyushin Il-114; all created before the corporation's creation.
 The Tupolev Tu-154 is a medium-range, narrow-body, three-engine jet airliner developed and introduced in Soviet times.
-It saw large use in Aeroflot and was exported to many nations that had connections to the Soviet Union, and a total of 1,026 aircraft were built.
+It saw large use in Aeroflot and was exported to many nations that had connections to the Soviet Union, and a total of 1,026 were built.
 Production of the Tu-154 stopped in 2013.
 Following a crash in 2016, all Russian Tu-154s were grounded, and now the airliner is in limited service by a few airline companies and military.
 The Ilyushin Il-86 is a short/medium-range, wide-body jet airliner, developed and introduced in Soviet times as well.
 The Ilyushin Il-86 was the first Soviet wide-body airliner and the world's second four-engine wide-body airliner developed.
 The Il-86 was praised for its safety and reliability, but only 106 were built, as a result of many delays during development.
 Production of the airliner stopped in 1995, and the airliner was retired in 2011, with only four in service in the Russian Air Force.
 The Ilyushin Il-96 is a shortened, long-ranged successor of the Il-86, with updated technologies, and the first airliner from the Russian Federation to be introduced.
 Only 30 were built however, and the airliner is in low-rate production and used by only a few airlines.
-The Il-96's purpose as an airliner ended in 2009, as it is deemed inferior to its Boeing and Airbus counterparts.
+The Il-96's purpose as an airliner ended in 2009, as it was deemed inferior to its Boeing and Airbus counterparts.
 The Tupolev Tu-204 is a medium-range, narrow-body jet airliner, featuring many technological innovations such as a fly-by-wire control system, a glass cockpit, etc., and was developed primarily for Aeroflot.
 The Tu-204 was succeeded by its variant, the Tu-214.
 The Ilyushin Il-114 is a turboprop, narrow-body regional airliner developed to replace the Antonov An-24, which most were in service of Aeroflot.
 However, only 20 had been built, and only two airlines were using it, so the Il-114's production was temporarily halted.